apostrophecms/emulate-mongo-3-driver/README.md

 // Use it here as if it were the 2.x driver
 ```

+## Goals

 This module aims for complete compatibility with the [2.x features mentioned as obsolete or changed here](https://github.com/mongodb/node-mongodb-native/blob/master/CHANGES_3.0.0.md) but there may be omissions.
 An emphasis has been placed on features used by ApostropheCMS but PRs for further compatibility are welcome.

+## What about those warnings?

+"What about the warnings re: insert, update and ensureIndex operations being obsolete?"

+Although deprecated, these operations are supported by the 3.x driver and work just fine.

+However, since the preferred newer operations were also supported by the 2.x driver, the path forward is clear.
+We will migrate away from using them gradually, and you should do the same.
+It doesn't make sense to provide "deprecation-free" wrappers when doing the right thing is in easy reach.